-The Group did not recognize deferred tax assets amounting to ₽28.2 million and ₽29.0 million as at December 31, 2022 and 2021 (see Note 16).
+The Group did not recognize deferred tax assets as discussed in Note 16 to the financial statements.
 The Group has assessed that it is not probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized.